-Choose a Specific Place in the House for School and Decor
+1. Choose a Specific Place in the House for School and Decor

 Nothing can set the tone for a fun experience more than the environment in which you’re in.
-Involve your children so that they can take pride in building this space exactly how it fits them and their learning needs.
+Involve your children to take pride in building this space exactly how it fits them and their learning needs.
 In addition to helping your kids into the mindset of going to school, creating and decorating a specific area for homeschooling can also make them excited to learn in a space they created themselves.
 It does not have to cost much to set up a homeschool corner in your house.

-Get Creative: Hands-on Arts & Crafts
+2. Get Creative: Hands-on Arts & Crafts

-Go on Field Trips
+3. Go on Field Trips

-Rhythm and Music
+4. Rhythm and Music

 Music is a great way to get the kids attention.
 It can help stimulate their brain as they wake up and prepare to learn.
-Music can also be very calming and comforting for children, which can help them have less resistance to staying focused for the remainder of the day.
-It can also help to calm a child when they are possibly feeling overwhelmed, which we know children are prone to do, mostly when they can’t figure how to do something themselves.
+Music can also be calming and comforting for children, which can help them have less resistance to staying focused for the remainder of the day.
+It can also help calm a child when they are possibly feeling overwhelmed, which we know children are prone to do, mostly when they can’t figure out how to do something themselves.

-Playing learning games can be the perfect way to keep your child at full attention, at least for a certain period.
+STEM toys can be the perfect way to keep your child at full attention, at least for a certain period.
 Playing a game can be one of the most fun ways to learn something new, and of course, for the child, they will be so busy having fun that they probably won’t even realize they’re learning at the same time.

-Incorporate Technology and Watching Videos
+6. Incorporate Technology and Watching Videos